-The cash flows for derivatives are presented as gross inflows and out flows even though physically they are settled simultaneously.
-Contractual cash flows are a function of forward interest rates and is a point in time calculation that is impacted by market conditions at that time.
+The cash flows for derivatives are presented as gross inflows and outflows even though physically they are settled simultaneously.
+Contractual cash flows are a function of forward interest rates and are calculated at a point in time based on market conditions at that time.